DeveshKundu/Airtribe/README.md

 1. **Create the tables**: Run the `DDL.sql` script to create the necessary tables in your database.
 This script contains all the `CREATE TABLE` commands.

 2. **Load the test data**: Run the `DML.sql` script to load the sample data into your tables.
 This script contains `INSERT` statements for each table.

+## Acknowledgments

+A special thanks to my friend who helped me understand the concepts of Docker.

+You can check out his work on GitHub here: https://github.com/shivanshu877